William Jamieson (mining): History

 The seven shares were parlayed into fourteen.
 Lind was the first to bow out of the company, selling his shares to Rasp and McCulloch, and Urquhart left a year later.

 Jamieson purchased three shares for £320.
-He shortly divested himself of two, one of which became the property of W. R. Wilson.
+He shortly divested himself of two, one of which became the property of William Wilson.

 Subsequently, Jamieson was approached by one Thomas Low, who had stumbled on an outcrop of silver ore some distance away from where the prospectors had been working, and offered to show him its location, if he could buy into the syndicate.
 As it could take a considerable time to re-discover the outcrop in such a large area of scrubby country, Jamieson agreed.

 The number of shares issued had only recently doubled again, and Low's received was one of these shares.

-W. R. Wilson, manager of the Barrier Ranges Silver Mining Association, bought into the association a few months later, as did Bowes Kelly, in 1884, paying £150 for a twenty-eighth share, and Harvey Patterson, in 1885, paid £1800 for a twenty-eighth share; within ten years, those shares were each worth £1.5 million.
+William Wilson, manager of the Barrier Ranges Silver Mining Association, bought into the association a few months later, as did Bowes Kelly, in 1884, paying £150 for a twenty-eighth share, and Harvey Patterson, in 1885, paid £1800 for a twenty-eighth share; within ten years, those shares were each worth £1.5 million.

 Until Jamieson became a shareholder, McCulloch had always "called the shots" in the operation of the mine; Jamieson gained the respect of the other shareholders and, when the company moved, in 1885, to register as a Proprietary Limited, Jamieson was elected managing director, at a salary of £500 per annum, and resigned from the public service.
-He resigned as managing director the following year, to be replaced by engineer S. R. Wilson.
+He resigned as managing director the following year, to be replaced by engineer Samuel Wilson.
 In 1895, Jamieson was elected to the board.

 He died in his sleep at his home "Clarence", Queen's Road, Melbourne, after seven months' illness.